raymondnumbergenerator/portra/README.md

 5. `make dev` will run the development copy.

 ### Deployment Setup
+1. Configure `settings.py` or create a new configuration.
-1. Configure the Dockerfile if needed.
+2. Configure the Dockerfile if needed (for example, to use a different setting configuration).
-2. Run `make docker-redeploy`.
+3. Run `make docker-redeploy`.